Snaacky/thewiki/docs/tutorials/comparison.md

 ```

 !!!

-> It's recommended to use the latest git builds of MPV
+It's recommended to use the latest git builds of MPV.
-> !!!
+!!!